gabrielrusanescu/svd-heart-attack-pca/README.md

 - **Analysis**: Provides weights/importance of features contributing to cardiovascular risk.
 - **Visualization**: Generates plots for explained variance and clusters patients by risk category.

+## Advantages

+- **Dimensionality Reduction**: Medical datasets often contain dozens of variables (e.g., age, blood pressure, cholesterol, weight, family history).
+The application effectively compresses all this information into just 2-3 "Principal Components," making the dataset much easier to manage.

+- **Identification of Dominant Risk Factors**: Through the function that displays weights (afisponderi), the application shows exactly which clinical variables have the strongest impact or dominate the formation of cardiovascular risk.
+There is no need for guesswork.

+- **Noise Filtering**: By eliminating components with very small singular values (the last ones in the table), the application discards measurement errors and statistical "noise," retaining only the strong patterns within the data.

+## Disadvantages

+- **Loss of direct interpretability (the biggest disadvantage)**: A doctor perfectly understands what "Blood Pressure = 140" means.
+However, Principal Component 1 is a mathematical equation (e.g., 0.5 x Blood Pressure + 0.3 x Age + 0.1 x Cholesterol).
+There is no clinical unit of measurement for "Component 1," which makes the result harder to explain to a patient.

+- **Sensitivity to anomalies (outliers)**: PCA is based on variance (squaring distances).
+If there are patients in the dataset with incorrectly entered data or extremely high/abnormal values, they will "strongly pull" the axes toward them, distorting the entire model.

+- **Maximum variance does not necessarily mean good prediction**: PCA looks for the directions in which the data spreads the most.
+However, it is possible that the maximum spread is driven by age, while the actual risk of heart attack is defined by a more subtle variable (with lower variance) that PCA discards into the lower components.

 ## Documentation

 Documentation (`doc.pdf`) was made by [Edd12321](https://github.com/Edd12321)